kikihiter/LeetCode/README.md

 Note:
 Assume we are dealing with an environment which could only hold integers within the 32-bit signed integer range.
 For the purpose of this problem, assume that your function returns 0 when the reversed integer overflows.

+### 9. Palindrome Number
+Determine whether an integer is a palindrome.
+Do this without extra space.